 To use this with your students click here.

 Use the slideshow to guide a class discussion about times students feel frustrated, both at school and at home.

 At school it may be trying to do something new and not succeeding.
 At home it might be when they are told it’s their bedtime and they want to finish what they are doing.

 How to Be Mindful at Home

 Explain to students that they can be mindful throughout their day—at both school and home!
 For example, they can use their senses when trying a new food, doing mindful breathing to relax or calm down, or doing a body scan when they want to relax or can’t fall asleep.

 Check for Understanding: What can you do to be mindful at home?(Students give examples of purposefully paying attention to breathing, feelings, senses, or actions in the present moment.)

 What mindful choices can kids make at home?

 Encourage students to take a set of Mindful Moments cards home and practice mindful activities.

-Students turn to a partner and talk about when and where they will choose a Mindful Moment card.
+Students turn to a partner and talk about when and where they will practice being mindful by choosing a Mindful Moment card.